Finding the Best Places to Retire Since 2006!

 Retire in Gainesville, Florida?

-Overview: Gainesville is in northcentral Florida and is the largest city in Alachua County.
-It is the home of the University of Florida (52,000 students), Santa Fe College and City College.
+Overview: Gainesville is in north central Florida and is the home of the University of Florida (53,000 students), Santa Fe College and City College.
 In recent years, Gainesville has landed on several "best places to live" lists, and it has a youthful energy.

-The city has a history of boom and bust and has been home to KKK activity, secessionist fever and college activism.
+The city has a history of boom and bust and has experienced racial unrest, secessionist fever and college activism.
 Over the years, urban renewal, some of it upscale, has paved over many of Gainesville's landmark buildings.
 Still, some old jewels remain.
 Built in 1926, the Seagle Building remains downtown's tallest structure, and the Hippodrome Theatre is a stop for major musicals.
-Thanks to the college crowd, the city has an active music scene, but residents also enjoy a chamber orchestra, a civic chorus, a ballet company, community theaters and numerous art galleries.
+Thanks to the college crowd, the city has an active rock/alternative music scene, but residents also enjoy a chamber orchestra, a civic chorus, a ballet company, community theaters and numerous art galleries.
 There are two large, annual art fairs and a teaching zoo.
 The University of Florida's School of Music and the Department of Theatre and Dance have public performances.
 The Theatre Strike Force is Florida's premier improv troupe.

 The city maintains seven recreation centers and three swimming pools.
 The boardwalk system at Devil's Millhopper descends 120 feet into a miniature rain forest, and the substantial Payne Prairie State Park south of Gainesville has an observation tower and trails for hiking and biking.
 University of Florida athletics are nearly a religion, with Gator football games particularly rowdy.
 Homes come in all shapes and sizes, from modest ranch ramblers to lovingly restored Queen Annes.